 - Check for updates of your Third-Party-Antivirus (if it's any other than the build in Windows Defender)

-- Disable your third party antivirus (especially when installing a Windows 10 update and apps).
+- Disable your Third-Party-Antivirus (especially when installing a Windows 10 update and apps).

-You can also wait, maybe Windows 10 or the Third-Party-Antivirus will get updates and this also could fix the issue (in almost all cases my app worked at some point again without any doing from me or the user... often hours/days and sometimes weeks/months).
+Maybe Windows 10 or the Third-Party-Antivirus will get updates and this also could fix the issue (in almost all cases my app worked at some point again without any doing from me or the user... often hours/days and sometimes weeks/months).

 Hope this helps to clarify that this is not my fault, often it simply is triggered by another peace of software (especially if you are on the Insider-Preview).
 Even an Ex-Mozilla engineer says that Third-Party-Antivirus-Solutions are a problem.